james0666/MediaHop-Releases/MediaHop_Server/README.md

 }
 ```

-If you can see the media list, the PHP side is working.
+If the media list appears, the basic PHP setup is working.

+If you enable MediaHop authentication later, opening the URL directly without a valid token will instead return an authentication error.
+That is expected.

 ---

 ## 3. Use the `media.php` URL in MediaHop

-Use the full public URL to the PHP file as the MediaHop server/API address.
+Use the full HTTP or HTTPS URL to the PHP file as the MediaHop server/API address.

 Example: